millixs/Minimalist/Matrix-Rainbow/README.md

 # `matrix: rainbow`

 This is a minimalist Matrix style animation built with HTML, CSS, and JavaScript using the HTML5 canvas API.
-It creates a falling digital rain effect with layered canvases for a smooth and visually striking presentation.
+It creates a falling digital rain effect with layered canvases and multicolored ASCII characters for a smooth and visually striking presentation.

 ![Matrix Demo](demo.gif)